Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 The following is a partial list of `collected preferences <https://searchfox.org/mozilla-central/search?q=const+DEFAULT_ENVIRONMENT_PREFS&path=>`_.

+- ``browser.fixup.alternate.enabled``: Whether the browser should try to modify unknown hosts by adding a prefix (e.g. www) and a suffix (.com).
+Defaults to false.

 - ``browser.search.suggest.enabled``: The "master switch" for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
 Defaults to true.

 - ``browser.urlbar.autoFill``: The global preference for whether autofill in the urlbar is enabled.
 When false, all types of autofill are disabled.